Halifax-class frigate: Weaponry and propulsion upgrades

-The Halifax class currently use the RIM-162 Evolved Sea Sparrow Missile (ESSM), instead of the obsolete RIM-7 Sea Sparrow.
+The Halifax class use the RIM-162 Evolved Sea Sparrow Missile (ESSM), instead of the obsolete RIM-7 Sea Sparrow.
 The ESSM gives a greater range against anti-ship missiles and enemy aircraft.
-BAE Systems received a contract to upgrade the Bofors 57 mm Mk 2 to Bofors 57 mm Mk 3 configuration.
-The upgrades were performed at Karlskoga between 2010 and 2016, before being installed in Halifax and Victoria.
+The Royal Canadian Navy announced the upgrade of the ESSMs in March 2023 to the Block II configuration, achieving operational capability in June 2024.
+The Harpoon missiles were upgraded to Block II, with first test firing aboard the frigates performed in 2016.
+BAE Systems received a contract to upgrade the Bofors 57 mm Mk 2 to Bofors 57 mm Mk 3 configuration in 2009.

 The Department of National Defence requested a tender to provide a naval remote weapon system (NRWS) defence capability to the Halifax and Iroquois classes.
-The Halifax class was to be fitted with a new close-in weapon system (CIWS) to replace the 12.7 mm M2HB heavy machine gun.
+The Halifax class was to be fitted with this new system to replace the 12.7 mm M2HB heavy machine gun.
 Although not part of the refit, Raytheon Canada Limited was awarded a contract of $180 million for eight years to overhaul, convert and repair all Canadian CIWS to a Block 1B Baseline 1 configuration.

 It was announced by the Department of National Defence that Hewitt Equipment was chosen to replace the diesel generators aboard the Halifax-class vessels in June 2015.
 The contract was awarded for 10 years, with options to extend it out to 22 years and covers ships assigned to either coast.
 The speed of the vessels in the class increased to over 30 kn following the FELEX upgrades.